Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Let's get started with some pro-tip examples!

-Here's how to start training your dog to go to place (dog bed or mat) with all kinds of distractions and wait through to your release word:
+Here's how to start training your dog to go to place (dog bed or mat) and wait through all kinds of distractions till your release word:

 Tip 1: Change the environment